 - Utilizing “standard” property depreciation tables and rules.
 Rental property depreciation is actually one of the greatest benefits awarded to qualifying passive income property owners.
 The Internal Revenue Service (IRS) allows qualifying property owners to write off a portion of the asset’s initial cost each year in the form of “depreciation losses.”
 Qualified owners are allowed to recoup a portion of the initial cost of the home every year for as many as 27.5 years.
 Perhaps even more importantly, these deductions could reduce an investor’s tax obligations come tax time.
 The more they write off, the less they will have to pay in taxes.
 BUT using depreciation as a tax planning tool is a complex process and really requires the assistance of a licensed and qualified accountant to help you enjoy this benefit.

-- reallocation or reclassification of real property assets.
+- Cost segregation.
+Specifically, cost segregation is utilized for the reallocation or reclassification of real property assets.
 By using this technique, you may be able to dramatically increase the total amount of tax deductions for which you are eligible in the near future.
 Imagine that you purchase a building for $1,000,000.
 Currently, this building is depreciable over the course of 39 years.
 Assuming you pay a 30% rate of tax, you could effectively save about $7,700 per year in taxes by depreciating the cost of this building.

 Now, imagine that it was possible to account for half the value of this building in the form of assets that are depreciable on a shorter, 5-year depreciation term.
 In addition to the $3,850 per year that you could save in taxes based on depreciating $500,000 over the course of 39 years, that $500,000 in 5-year depreciation schedule assets (again, at a tax rate of 30%) could amount to an extra $30,000 per year in tax savings for the first 5 years of ownership.